wwuoti/blog/src/posts/blog/reaper-wayland.md

 ![Example of Reaper playhead](images/reaper_wayland/reaper_playhead.png)

 The volume meters and main playhead have to update much more frequently than any event would arrive.
-Even when the user just is sitting still, you still need to update the playback position and the volume of individual tracks.
+Even when the user just is listening, you still need to update the playback position and the volume of individual tracks.
 So drawing outside of the event loop s completely understandable.

 But drawing outside the event loop  now keeps messing up everything on Wayland.